voiceflow/alexa-runtime/README.md

 ### anatomy of an interaction

-1. user says something to alexa, alexa uses natural language processing to transcribe user intent, then sends it via webhook (along with other metadata i.e. _userID_) to `alexa-client`
+1. user says something to alexa, alexa uses natural language processing to transcribe user intent, then sends it via webhook (along with other metadata i.e. _userID_) to `alexa-runtime`
 2. fetch user state (JSON format) from **end user session storage** based on a _userID_ identifier
 3. fetch project version data for initialization parameters from **Voiceflow API/Project File**
 4. fetch the current program (flow) that the user is on from **Voiceflow API/Project File**